mesosphere-backup/dcos-vagrant/examples/java-spring/README.md

 ## Native

-Running a native java app requires that the application jar and the Java JRE be installed on the worker nodes.
-Use `DCOS_JAVA_ENABLED=true` when deploying the worker nodes to install both automatically (requires the JRE to be downloaded to `<repo>/build/jre-*-linux-x64.tgz`).
+Running a native java app requires that the application jar and the Java JRE be installed on the agent nodes.
+Use `DCOS_JAVA_ENABLED=true` when deploying the agent nodes to install both automatically (requires the JRE to be downloaded to `<repo>/build/jre-*-linux-x64.tgz`).

 **Deploy**